 Maintenance of Certification (MOC) requirements were developed by the American Board of Medical Specialties (ABMS) and implemented by all ABMS member boards, including the American Board of Internal Medicine (ABIM).
 The ABIM Maintenance of Certification program promotes continuous learning and the enhancement of the clinical judgment and skills essential for high quality patient care.

-AASLD is committed to helping hepatologists through the controversial recertification process while at the same time advocating for reform.
+AASLD is committed to helping hepatologists through the controversial MOC process while at the same time advocating for reform.

-AASLD's new MOC Committee is spearheading AASLD's efforts in 3 target areas.
+AASLD's MOC Committee is spearheading AASLD's efforts in 3 target areas.

 To contact ABIM directly, call 800-441-2246 or email request@ABIM.org.